joelvandal/node-oauth2-gm/README.md

 - [axios](https://github.com/axios/axios): HTTP client.
 - [tough-cookie](https://github.com/salesforce/tough-cookie): Cookie handling.

+## Funding 💖

+If you'd like to support this project and my work, here are a few options:

+- **[Buy Me a Coffee](https://buymeacoffee.com/jvandal):** Show your support by buying me a coffee!
+- **[PayPal](https://paypal.me/joelvandal):** Send your contributions directly via PayPal.
+- **Interac Transfer:** You can also send support via Interac to [joel@vandal.ca](mailto:joel@vandal.ca).

+Every contribution helps me dedicate more time to improving this project.
+Thank you! 🙌

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.